Advertisement

 Cost of living payments have come to an end and the government has no plans to continue the scheme.

-Millions of low-income households received the final cost of living payment from the Department for Work and Pensions (DWP) between 6 February and 22 February 2024.
+Millions of low-income households received cost of living payments from the Department for Work and Pensions (DWP) between 2022 and 2024 to help them cover the cost of their bills.

 Advertisement

-Here’s everything you need to know now the cost of living payment has ended – including when you should have received the last payment, what to do if your cost of living payment is missing, whether you could receive additional benefits and where else you can go to get support now that the cost of living payment has ended.
+Here’s everything you need to know now the cost of living payment has ended – including whether you could receive additional benefits, how to avoid cost of living payment scams and where else you can go to get support now that the cost of living payment has ended.

 What date should I have got the last cost of living payment?